iatahmid/iatahmid.github.io/_posts/2025-09-10-case-study-gist.md

 </table>
 <p><em>Evaluation of the visual cues for document relevance representation.</em></p>

-Based on the evaluation, we chose background color as the visual cue to represent the user's perceived relevance.
+Based on the evaluation, we chose **background color** as the visual cue to represent the user's perceived relevance.

+## Evaluating GazeScore-Derived Visual Cues
+**Research Question:** Can the users' gaze-derived visual cues help users offload their thought process?

+### Experiment Design
+* **Two Part Experiment:**
+  * *Experiment with Professional Analyst (N=4):* Solves a sensemaking puzzle efficiently but does not write down their approach.
+The AI monitors their gaze and annotates the documents with the visual cues.
+  * *Experiment with Novice Analyst (N=40):* Follows the professional's approach solely based on their gaze-derived visual cues.
+* **User Experience:**
+  * Virtual elements (documents, notes, and labels) overlaid on the real world.
+  * 6-DOF controller interactions.
+  * Meta Quest Pro with eye-tracking enabled.
+* **Data Collection:** NASA TLX, User Engagement Questionnaire, Trust in AI Questionnaire, Semi-structured interview, Interaction Logs, Eye-tracking logs.

+### Key Findings
+> Gaze-aware AI, with the visual cues, helps users to follow the professional analyst's approach to the puzzle. \\
+> Gaze-aware AI, with the visual cues, reduces the physical demand of the user.

+## Final Design Guidelines (Selected)
+{% include feature_row id="feature_row_guidelines" type="left" %}

 ## Impact

-## Design Guidelines (Selected)

-## Timeline
+* **Academic:** First step towards AI-mediated immersive sensemaking by leveraging eye-tracking data.
+* **Industry:** Design guidelines directly impacts professional analysts whose regular responsibilities require them to perform sensemaking.